ansible-community/community-website/posts/archive/getting-started-with-ansible.utils-collection-for-playbook-creators-part-2.md

 Similarly we have configured CSRv2 and CSRv3.

-Now let\'s check the playbooks which we are using in this example with detailed steps.
+Now let's check the playbooks which we are using in this example with detailed steps.

 Checkout this [code](https://github.com/ashwini-mhatre/bgp_demo/)